Bharrat Jagdeo: Leader of the Opposition

 Following the PPP's defeat in the May 2015 general election, Jagdeo was included in the list of the PPP's 32 MPs.
 He was sworn in as Leader of the Opposition in the National Assembly on 17 August 2015.

 Vice president

 In March 2020, the PPP won the 2020 Guyanese general election, but an attempt was made by the incumbent APNU+AFC government to stay in power illegally.
 Jagdeo was to the fore of domestic and international efforts to protect the democratic process, and see a peaceful transition of power.
 The support of the US Government (who placed sanctions on several members of the incumbent Government), and others, resulted in the swearing in of Irfaan Ali as president.

 After the PPP regained the presidency, President Ali swore in Jagdeo as the first Vice President on 3 August 2020.
-Jagdeo also shortly held the position of Minister of Finance until Ashni Singh was appointed the minister.